marbl/MetagenomeScope/README.md

 these as annotations on the graph.
 It lays out the graph [**hierarchically**](https://en.wikipedia.org/wiki/Layered_graph_drawing), using [Graphviz](https://graphviz.org/)' [_dot_](https://graphviz.org/docs/layouts/dot/) algorithm.

-MetagenomeScope also contains various functionalities for visualizing assembly graphs at larger scales -- for example, highlighting paths on the graph and drawing various summary plots of the graph's structure.
+MetagenomeScope also contains various functionalities for visualizing assembly graphs at larger scales -- for example, highlighting scaffold paths on the graph and drawing summary plots of the graph's structure.

 This tool is still a work in progress, so please let us know if you have any feedback!